Marketing Content Myths… and Tips to Write Powerful Content that Works

 Or, they ask friends and associates to read it–people who are NOT in the market for your product or service.
 In other words, they recruit people with no interest in reading about what you offer other than to help you out.

 Let’s bust this myth.
-When you want to make an important buying decision, you want MORE INFORMATION–not less.
-Assuming you’re targeting a prospective buyer, it’s the quality of information and how it’s presented that determines their interest–not the length.
+When making an important buying decision, you want MORE INFORMATION–not less.
+Assuming you’re targeting a prospective buyer, the quality of information and how it’s presented determines their interest–not the length.
 Give them what they need to make a good decision.
 They’ll read it.

 Nope!
 What’s most important is the brain of your prospect.
-It’s a proven, scientific fact that the brain filters information based on what it perceives to be important.
+It’s a proven scientific fact that the brain filters information based on what it perceives as important.

-In brief, you must first get the brain’s attention (the reticulum), then engage it to keep its attention.
-You must also provide the left (rational) brain with details it needs to justify taking action.
+In brief, you must first get the brain’s attention (the reticulum) and then engage it to keep its attention.
+You must also provide the left (rational) brain with the details to justify taking action.

 Myth #4.
 Platitudes and generalities make persuasive content.

-If you want your content to read like everybody else’s, fill it with phrases like “the most professional,” “largest selection,” “excellent service,” “price, quality and value,” blah, blah, blah… Claims like this may be true, but they’re not PERCEIVED as true.
+If you want your content to read like everybody else’s, fill it with phrases like “the most professional,” “largest selection,” “excellent service,” “price, quality and value,” blah, blah, blah… Claims like this may be true, but they’re not PERCEIVED as accurate.
 Why?
-Because everyone uses them, including the most mediocre, and even dishonest providers.
+Because everyone uses them, including the most mediocre and even dishonest providers.

 In short, generalities and platitudes don’t differentiate because buyers have unconsciously learned to disregard or disbelieve this kind of copy.
 Buyers want specific details to make the best buying decision.
 This is your chance to differentiate.
 Besides, no one else is doing it!